iamDayoDev/Day3-Nba-Data-Lake/README.md

 ## Prerequisites

-Sportsdata.io API Keys
+- Sportsdata.io API Keys
-AWS Account
+- AWS Account
-IAM Role/Permissions: Ensure the user or role running the script has the following permissions:
+- IAM Role/Permissions: Ensure the user or role running the script has the following permissions

 ## Key components include: